typelevel/typelevel.github.com/_posts/2013-10-12-spires-ops-macros.md

 from symbols to names.
 However, your project may want to use different names (or different symbols).
 What then?

 For now, you are out of luck.
-In Spire 0.7.0, we plan to make it possible to extend a trait and provide your own map.
+In Spire 0.7.0, we plan to make it possible to construct your own `Ops` object with your own mapping.
 This will make it easier for other libraries that make heavy use of implicit symbolic operators (e.g. Scalaz) to use these macros as well.

 Other considerations
 --------------------

 One thing you might wonder is how this feature interacts with specialization.
-The good news is that since this is a compile-time transformation that happens before the specialization phase, you don't need to worry about specializing your implicit ops classes!
-If your type class trait is specialized, and if you invoke the implicit from a specialized (or non-generic) context, the result will also be specialized.
+Macros happen at compile-time before the specialization phase.
+This means you don't need to worry about it!
+If your type class is specialized, and if you invoke the implicit from a specialized (or non-generic) context, the result will also be specialized.

+(Of course, using Scala's specialization is tricky, and deserving of its own blog post.
+The good news is that type classes are some of the easiest structures to specialize correctly in Scala.)

 Evaluating the macros at compile-time also means that if there are problems with the macro, you'll find out about those at compile-time as well.
 While we expect that many projects will benefit from the Ops macros, they were designed specifically for Spire so its possible that your project will discover problems, or need new features.

 If you do end up using these macros, please let us know how they work.
 If you have problems, please open an issue, and if you have bug fixes (or new features) feel free to open a pull request!

 Conclusion
 ----------

 We are used to thinking about abstractions as coming with a cost.
 This means we often end up doing mental accounting: Is it worth making this generic?
 Can I afford this syntactic sugar?
 What will the runtime impact of this code be?
 These concerns condition us to expect that code can either be beautiful or fast, but not both.

 By removing the cost of implicit object instantiation, Spire's Ops macros help raise the abstraction ceiling, without compromising performance.
 Our goal is to close the gap between direct and generic performance in Scala, and to encourage the widest possible use of generic types and type classes in Scala.